SomajitDey/mime-db-cdn/README.md

 👉 The `Content-Type` header from the CDN's http-response might contain the desired MIME-type, as provided by the CDN provider.

-👉 However, we recommend using the textual data contained within the response's body, formatted as one MIME-type per line, as it is taken from the [mime-db](https://github.com/jshttp/mime-db).
+👉 However, we recommend using the textual data contained within the http-response's body, since it is taken from the [mime-db](https://github.com/jshttp/mime-db).
+For extensions shared by multiple MIME-types, only one MIME-type is returned.

 👉 To download the data with `Content-Type: text/plain` http-response-header use: